As an individual teacher you play a key role in providing students with expert guidance and

 4. To instil a reflective and analytical ability in students, enabling them to develop

-resourcefulness and self-awareness as producers.
+resourcefulness and self-awareness as performers.

 7. To engage by agreement in assessment or audition activities.

-8. To attend staff meetings and staff training sessions as required (and by negotiation as to
+8. To attend staff meetings and staff training sessions as required (and by negotiation as to availability).

 9. To maintain accurate records of student attendance and provide progress reports as